Skip to content

 Plus, it houses more than 380,000 objects and displays 35,000 works of art in eight curatorial departments.

-So, my biggest tip is to spend some time researching ahead of time to get an understanding of the layout of the Louvre.
+So, my biggest tip is to spend some time researching ahead of time to understand the layout of the Louvre.

 No 2 Choose your ‘must see’ things ahead of time